Back to updates

 FAQ

-Yes, multiple conditions can be set up, enabling the creation of more complex color-coding schemes.
+Yes, multiple conditions can be set up, allowing you to create more complex color-coding schemes.

 What types of conditions can I use?

-Plaky offers various conditions, such as date ranges, text matching, number thresholds, person responsible and more.
-Users can specify conditions based on their specific needs.
+Plaky offers various conditions, such as date ranges, text matching, number thresholds, person responsible, and more.
+Users can specify conditions based on their own needs.

 Does Conditional Coloring update automatically?